2013–14 EHF Champions League: Qualification tournaments

 Fourteen teams took part in the qualification tournaments.
 Twelve were drawn into three groups of four teams, where they played a semifinal and a final or third place match, while the remaining two teams played a two-legged playoff match.
 The winners of the qualification tournaments and of the play-off qualified for the group stage, while the eliminated teams were transferred to the 2013–14 EHF Cup.
 The draw took place on 27 June 2013, at 14:00 local time, in Vienna, Austria.
 Matches were played on 31 August and 1 September 2013.

 Seedings

 Qualification tournament 1

-This qualification tournament was hosted in Presov, Slovakia, at the home venue of Tatran Prešov.
+This qualification tournament was hosted in Prešov, Slovakia, at the home venue of Tatran Prešov.

 Qualification tournament 2

 This qualification tournament was hosted in Novi Sad, Serbia, at the home venue of Vojvodina.

 Qualification tournament 3

 This qualification tournament was hosted in Porto, Portugal, at the home venue of Porto.